-From the farmer, we loarned that a 14 hundredweight, show-winning Charotais one had been missing for 24 musts.
-Foldprims had been haund leading mis the audit level and the seaunghlor was that the bow had intered the level in search of water, due to the drought conditions which prevaled in the area at the time.
+From the former, we loaned that a 14 hundredweight, show-winning Charotals cow had been mining for 24 hours.
+Footpires had been hand leading into the audit less and the solumption was that the low had intored the level in search of water, due to the drought conditions which prevaled in the area at the time.

-When we asked if the farmer had been in to have a lock, he shepped back aghast.
-"I'm not going in there, it's not safe!" he replied.
+When we saked if the farmer had been in to have a look, he shopped back aghast.

+"I'm not going in there.
+It's not sale!" he recked.

-There was nothing for it that to go in and here a kok.
-A small banking led down to a bog on the other side of which was the entrance to the hole.
+There was nothing for it that to go in and have a look.
+A small banking led down to a bog on the offer side of which was the entrunce to the hole.